brainy-bug/react-calculator/README.md

 ```

 End with an example of getting some data out of the system or using it for a little demo.

+## Project Requirements

+- The application looks similar to the design and is available for users through a link.

+- AC stands for "All Clear", it should clear previous operations, incoming operations as well as the output value and bring back Calculator to the initial state.

+- C stands for "Clear", it should only delete the last entry.

+- Users should be able to input numbers and execute all the available operations (calculate percentage value, divide, multiply, subtract and add).

+- Users should be able to get the correct result by pressing the "=" operator and add a decimal by pressing "." (maximum one decimal in the number should be present).

+- Watch out for other gotchas, e.g. multiple operations (always execute "number operation number", don't evaluate more than a single pair of numbers), round long decimals, don't allow "=" on empty input, don't let to divide by 0.
+You'll probably find more gotchas while coding 🙈.

 ## Usage <a name = "usage"></a>